 red onion – to add a little zest!

 fresh cilantro – optional but I love adding fresh herbs for topping.

-guacamole – you can make your own (I love my healthy guacamole that’s made with frozen peas) or use store-bought.
+guacamole – you can make your own (I love my green pea guacamole that’s made with frozen peas or this traditional guacamole) or use store-bought.
 It’s not a burrito bowl without guac is it?!

 fresh salsa – last but not least, I top my bowl with fresh salsa.
 Any kind works!